 You develop a thorough and in-depth knowledge and understanding of the main principles of law in the areas of international trade and maritime law.
 Exploring the social, political, cultural and economic background of the laws in question, you gain an understanding of how national, European Union Law and International Law interact.
 You will cover a variety of topics, including:

-At Essex, we specialise in commercial law, public law, and human rights law.
-We are top 20 in the UK for research excellence (REF 2014), and we are ranked among the top 200 departments on the planet according to the QS World [University] Rankings for law.
+At Essex we specialise in commercial law, public law, and human rights law.
+We are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014) and we are ranked among the top 200 departments in the QS World University Rankings (2018).

 Our course uniquely combines International Trade Law with a particular focus on Maritime Law and our close proximity to London means you are near the heart of the UK Finance, Insurance and Shipping industries.
 You develop your intellectual and critical faculties, encouraging you to think independently and teaching you to present rational, coherent and accurate arguments orally and in writing.
 It will provide you with an excellent foundation for any career.